Vasiok11/AA-Tournament/readme.md

 4. **Ruthless Optimization**: The primary goal is point maximization rather than mutual benefit, leading to significantly more defections than cooperations.

+### Round 2 Enhancements

+5. **Opponent Selection Strategy**: The algorithm now intelligently selects which opponents to play against:
+   - Prioritizes opponents with high cooperation rates (more exploitable)
+   - Calculates expected value from each potential opponent based on past interactions
+   - Balances exploitation of known profitable opponents with exploration of new ones

+6. **Profitability Scoring**: Each opponent receives a score based on:
+   - Average points earned per round against them
+   - Their historical cooperation rate
+   - Number of rounds already played with them

 ### Decision Workflow

+1. **Move Determination**:
-1. First move is always cooperation to establish a baseline
+   - First move is always cooperation to establish a baseline
-2. Calculate opponent's cooperation statistics for classification
+   - Calculate opponent's cooperation statistics for classification
-3. Apply aggressive defection as the default strategy (60-80% of moves)
+   - Apply aggressive defection as the default strategy
-4. Inject periodic cooperation only when strategically beneficial:
+   - Inject periodic cooperation only when strategically beneficial

-   - To reset a potentially beneficial pattern
-   - To exploit certain predictable opponent behaviors
-   - Based on game phase considerations
-5. Against random opponents, maintain heavy defection bias for mathematical advantage
+2. **Opponent Selection**:
+   - Prioritize completely new opponents if available (exploration)
+   - Calculate profitability scores for all previously encountered opponents

+The strategy aims to identify and repeatedly engage with the most exploitable opponents while maintaining the  defection-based approach from Round 1.